ethan-ck/Alexandria/Networking/Network Cables and Connectors.md

-Cat 5e - lessens crosstalk and other stuff, also faster Cat 6 - Speed, also backwards compatible with all the stuff Cat 6a - improvement (wow) - not backwards compatible (cringe) Cat 7 - shielded and two new connectors also 10gig (speed) (not backwards compatible, the Playstation of categories)
+Cat 5e - lessens crosstalk and other stuff, also faster Cat 6 - Speed, also backwards compatible with all the stuff Cat 6a - improvement (wow) - not backwards compatible (cringe) Cat 7 - shielded and two new connectors also 10gig (speed) (not backwards compatible, the PlayStation of categories)

 Once again, the higher the cats, faster and better it is